Michelle Williams is the last straw -- Hollywood needs a new system

 While Wahlberg was reportedly paid $1.5 million, Williams made less than $1,000.
-Though she did agree to be paid a per diem of $80 for re-shoots, she may not have been unaware that Wahlberg's agent had negotiated a significantly better deal for him -- and both Williams and Wahlberg are represented by the same talent agency, William Morris Endeavor.
+Though she did agree to be paid a per diem of $80 for re-shoots, she may not have been aware that Wahlberg's agent had negotiated a significantly better deal for him -- and both Williams and Wahlberg are represented by the same talent agency, William Morris Endeavor.

 Ironically, the shocking disparity happened because director Ridley Scott was trying to fight sexual misconduct.
 He decided to re-shoot scenes of the movie to replace actor Kevin Spacey, who has been accused of sexual harassment and assault.